NyxCode/TCP4K/README.md

 # TCP4K
-TCP4K is a tiny library in Kotlin for designing own packet-based application protocols for networking applications.
+TCP4K is a tiny library in Kotlin for designing packet-based application protocols for networking applications.
 It's **performant** and **extremely simple** to use.

 ## Example